Human Rights

 Thaioil Group has conducted a comprehensive human rights risk assessment under the Enterprise Risk Management process, which is aligned with the international UN principles through the Thaioil Group Human Rights Impact Assessment and Management (HRIAM) procedure for human rights due diligence.
 The human rights risk assessment has been comprehensively implemented across the business operation and suppliers in the Company’s supply chain for every three years and monitored on an annual basis.

-Human Rights Risk Assessment in Thaioil’s Operations 2024
+Human Rights Risk Assessment in Thaioil’s Operations 2025

-In 2024, Thaioil Group conducted Human Rights Due Diligence (HRDD) assessment for all business activities within Thaioil Group.
+In 2025, Thaioil Group conducted Human Rights Due Diligence (HRDD) assessment for all business activities within Thaioil Group.
 The assessment covers 100% of the core business activities, other business unit activities, and joint ventures.
-The results of the assessment revealed that the Company had residual risk level of 36.4% from its business activities, with 100% of activities having implemented risk mitigation measures and performance monitoring on an annual basis.
+The results of the assessment revealed that the Company had residual risk level of 36.4% from its business activities, with 100% of activities having implemented risk mitigation measures and performance monitoring conducted on an annual basis.

 The scope of Human Rights Risks Assessment Conducted for Thaioil’s Operation includes: